flutter/website/flutter-for-react-native/index.md

 <br>

-### Local Storage
+### Local storage

+If you don't need to store a lot of data and it doesn't require structure, you can use `shared_preferences` which allow you to read and write persistent key-value pairs of primitive data types: booleans, floats, ints, longs, and strings.

 #### How do I store persistent key-value pairs that are global to the app?

-In React Native, you use the `setItem` and `getItem` functions of the `AsyncStorage` component to store and retrieve data that is persistent and global to the whole app.
+In React Native, you use the `setItem` and `getItem` functions of the `AsyncStorage` component to store and retrieve data that is persistent and global to the app.

 <!-- skip -->
 ```JavaScript